-I will notify the relevant regulatory authority if I am concerned that the professional performance of is placing the public at risk and if I cannot provide the necessary support to ensure the safety of the public.

-I will report to ANZCA when has completed the plan for return to practice and I will confirm whether or not is safe to practice independently in his or her current position.
-I agree that I am responsible for my own professional development and learning needs.
-I will work within my level of competence and will seek assistance when necessary.
-I will undertake professional development activities to enable me to overcome any deficiencies in my professional knowledge or skills.

-I give permission for my supervisor to contact ANZCA if he or she has concerns about my professional performance.
+I will notify the relevant regulatory authority if I a m concerned that the professional performance of is placing the public a t risk and if I cannot provide the necessary support to ensure the safety of the public.
+I will report to ANZCA when has completed the plan for return to practice and I will is safe to practice independently in his or her current vn professional development and learning needs.
+I will work within my level of competence and will seek ass sistance when necessary.
+I will undertake professional development activities to enable me to overcom e any deficiencies in my professional knowledge or skills.
+I give permission for my supervisor to contact Al performance.
+NZCA if he or she has concerns about my professional Supervisor name: - ANZCA ID: Signature: Date:

-Supervisor name:

-ANZCA ID:

-Signature: Date: